Eddie Kuzma: Biography

-In California he continued to build midget race cars.
+In California, Kuzma continued to build midget race cars.
 He was hired by J. C. Agajanian to build the Agajanian Special, which won the 1952 Indianapolis 500, driven by Troy Ruttman.
 A. J. Foyt won the Indianapolis 500 twice driving Kuzma's cars, and Mario Andretti won in one of his cars in 1969.
 Kuzma also rebuilt race cars.
 In 1968, he bought a farm along with his wife Edna.